duronto23/todo-list/todo-list-app/README.md

 - **DELETE `/api/todo/:id`**: Delete a todo by its ID.

 These endpoints are implemented in `src/services/todo-service.js` using the `fetch` API.

+*The base URL for the backend has been configured in the `.env` file located in the root directory.*

 ## Future Work
 - **Pagination for Todos**: Implement pagination to efficiently display a large number of todos.